5 Intermittent Fasting Myths You Wouldn’t Expect

 Alternate with a day of unrestricted food intake or a “feast day”

-Note: Alternate-Day Modified Fasting has been proven to promote faster fat loss
+Note: There is proof that Alternate-Day Modified Fasting promotes faster fat loss

 Whichever method you prefer, one thing has been proven: it works.